tynx/SMSChallenge/README.md

 MySQL is used for storing the users and their passwords.
 The SMSChallenge-module is a simple plugin for one of the biggest RADIUS-Server (Freeradius).
 Users can be synced against an AD-Group via LDAP(done in PHP).
 This feature minimizes the effort of an administrator to keep track of VPN-Users which should (not) have acceess.
 Don't worry if you don't use AD/LDAP, you can work with normal SMSChallenge-internal accounts.
 A simple WebGUI written in PHP allows administrators to manage the VPN-Users and their access.
 An even simpler CLI provides a bashy way of managing users.
-(Not very complete at this stage of the project)
+(Not very complete at this stage of the project).

 Installation
 ---